ThePicklenat0r/templates/azp/hassio-addons/README.md

 Copy the azure-pipelines.yml file into the add-on repository and update the three parameters.

+In the add-on repository, create a folder that matches the slug of the addon.

+**_IMPORTANT:_** _The addon parameter, slug in config.json, and folder in the addon repository should all match._

 Create a project on Azure DevOps and create two variable groups:

 ## docker